-Major-General A. Wilson, Commandant of Artillery, and late commanding Delhi Field Force, to the Deputy Adjutant-General of the Army, Head-Quarters, Camp.
+Major-General A. Wilson, Commandant of Artillery and late commanding Delhi Field Force, to the Deputy Adjutant-General of the Army, Head-Quarters, Camp.

 Head-Quarters of Artillery, Meerut, January 5, 1858.
 (No. 8.)

-I HAVE the honour to forward, for submission to his Excellency the Commander-in-Chief, copy of a letter No. 27, dated the 3d of October last, from Major F. Gaitskell, commanding the Artillery Brigade with the Delhi Field Force, transmitting a despatch of the 1st idem from Major J. Brind, bringing to notice the services performed by the Foot Artillery under his command, during the operations against the city of Delhi.
+I HAVE he honour to forward, for submission to his Excellency the Commander-in-Chief, copy of a letter No. 27, dated the 3rd of October last, from Major I. Gaitskell, commanding the Artillery Brigade with the Delhi Field Force, transmitting a despatch of the 1st idem from Major J. Brind, bringing to notice the services performed by the Foot Artillery under his command, during the operations against the city of Delhi.

 2. These letters reached me too late, I regret to say, to accompany my despatches detailing the assault and capture of that place, and have subsequently been delayed owing to my having been absent on medical certificate.
-They bear, however, mand, that I trust his Excellency will be pleased to forward them to the Right Honourable the Governor-General in Council, with the expression of my hope that they may be published in continuation of my previous despatches.
+They bear, however, such honourable testimony to the admirable services of Major I. Brind, and those under his command, that I trust his Excellency will be pleased to forward them to the Right Honourable the Governor-General in Council, with the expression of my hope that they may be published in continuation of my previous desputches.

+I have, &c,

+A. V/ILSON, Major-General,

-I have, &c., A. WILSON, Major-General, Commandant of Artillery, and late Commanding Delhi Field Force.
+Commandant of Artillery and late Commanding

+Delhi Field Force.